alberthashani/youtube-ad-volume-controller/README.md

 3. Enable "Developer mode" (top-right toggle)
 4. Click "Load unpacked" and select the extension folder
 5. The extension icon will appear in your Chrome toolbar

+> **Alternative**: For other browsers, see the [userscript version](./userscript/) with installation instructions for Safari, Firefox, Edge, and more.

 ## Usage